 I meet so many embittered graduates that got nothing out of their education or were steered in a direction they had no wish to go.
 Formal art instruction was rare then and it’s almost gone now.

-Personally, I think there’s more value to be had learning in an evening class and Youtube than having an art degree.
+Personally, I think there’s more value to be had learning in an evening class and on Youtube than having an art degree.

 Think about it.
 A young 18-year-old borrows a huge amount of money to have their skills rubbished by patronizing art snobs who can teach them how to think pretentiously but can’t teach them how to draw.
 That’s not my idea of value for money.